 If you abstract or impound water or plan to do so, you may need to apply for an abstraction or impoundment licence.

 Taking water from a surface source (such as a river, stream or canal) or from an underground source is called abstraction.
-If you plan to take more than 20 cubic metres a day, you will almost certainly need an abstraction licence from the Environment Agency.
+If you plan to take more than 20 cubic metres a day, you are likely to need an abstraction licence from the Environment Agency.

 Before you apply for a water abstraction licence

-You don’t need a licence or need to register an exemption for:
+You do not need a licence or to register an exemption for:

 - filling ships or boats with drinking or ballast water